A school evaluation is a process with multiple steps.

 Are these tests the right ones to figure out if my child has a “suspected disability”?
 (If you’re not sure what the tests are, ask the

 What does each test measure?

-Which evaluator will be working with my child?
+Which evaluator will work with my child?

-What is the evaluator’s experience and credentials?
+What are the evaluator’s credentials and experience?

-What to Expect During an Evaluation
+During an Evaluation

-If a student is taking many different tests, the evaluation may take place over a span of many days.
-But it will all be completed within 60 days of the referral for evaluation, unless your state has implemented a different timeline.
+If a student is taking many different tests, the evaluation may take place over many days.
+But it all has to be completed within 60 days of the referral for evaluation, unless your state has implemented a different timeline.

 After the Evaluation